Sterilization of Native American women: Types of sterilization

-Effects of sterilization on these women
+Effects of sterilization

 A direct effect of sterilization of Native American women was that the Native American birth rate decreased.
-In the 1970s, the average birth rate of Native American women was 3.7; however, in 1980 it fell to 1.8 partially as a result of sterilization.
-In comparison, the average white woman was expected to have 2.42 children in 1970, a birth rate that slowed to 2.14 per woman by 1980.
+In 1970, the average birth rate of Native American women was 3.29, but it declined to 1.30 in 1980.
+The birthrate of Apache women fell from 4.01 to 1.78.
+In comparison, the average white woman birth rate fell from 2.42 to 2.14.
 By some counts, at least 25% of Native American women between the ages of 15 and 44 were sterilized during the most intensive period.
 Native women lost economic and political power by not being able to reproduce at the same rate as their white counterparts.
-One potential effect of this is the increased risk of extinction of the Native American culture.
+One potential effect of this is the increased risk of extinction of Native American cultures.

-The decline in birth rate was a quantifiable effect, however, sterilization impacted many Native American women in non-quantifiable ways as well.
+The decline in birth rate was a quantifiable effect.
+But sterilization impacted many Native American women in non-quantifiable ways as well.
 Within Native American culture a woman's fertility is greatly valued, leading to psychological and social consequences from sterilization.
 For a woman to be unable to bear children would cause shame, embarrassment and possible condemnation from the individual's tribe due to how Native American peoples view motherhood.
 In 1977, lawyer Michael Zavalla filed a case with Washington State after three Cheyenne women from Montana were sterilized without their consent.
 However, the sterilized women remained anonymous because they feared tribal repercussions.
 As Marie Sanchez, Chief tribal judge for the Northern Cheyenne Reservation, explained, "even more discouraging than high legal bills is the risk of losing one's place in the Indian community, where sterilization has particular religious resonance."
 In some areas, the sterilization procedure was insufficiently sterile, which led to complications.
 When complications arose, additional medical treatment was required, but government funding only covered the procedure itself.
 Because most women could not afford follow-up medical care, in many cases they did not receive it, and some died as a result.
-Marie Sanchez equated the mass sterilization of native Americans as modern genocide.
+Marie Sanchez equated the mass sterilization of Native Americans to genocide.

 Native American women and men do not fully trust the U.S. government due to forced sterilization, and remain skeptical of contraceptive technologies.